 Fast forward to today, and Lemonade is now worth $4.3 billion after their public IPO.
 They can’t attribute their runaway success to email subscribers alone, of course.
 But it played a critical role in a tight and targeted marketing strategy.
 Capturing new subscribers and building a robust email list allowed Lemonade to grow their base, beginning the process of turning curious prospects into paying policyholders and life-long fans.

-With an average return of $38 for every $1 spent, email marketing is a high-ROI digital channel.
+With an average return of $38 for every $1 spent, email marketing has a massive marketing ROI.
 This is due in large part to the audience, people who have expressly stated their interest in hearing more from the brand.
 From prospects to repeat customers, this group on the whole is “warmer” than the audiences found on other channels.

 Other benefits include:

 Emails are a lead nurturing tool for every funnel stage

 Newsletters and other types of emails can reach customers in every stage of your sales funnel with segmented content, tailored just for them.
 As you grow your relationship with each segment, your emails can nudge them to the next stage of their journey.